Map: Where Storm Benjamin is set to bring 75mph winds and heavy rain this week

 Met Office issues three yellow weather warnings as heavy downpours and strong gales to lash across UK

-Storm Benjamin is set to batter the UK this week with winds up to 75mph as the Met Office issued “danger to life” weather warnings.
+Storm Benjamin is set to batter the UK on Thursday with winds up to 75mph as the Met Office issued “danger to life” weather warnings.

-The forecaster issued three yellow weather warnings across England and Wales for Thursday as heavy downpours will accompany the powerful gusts.
+The forecaster has issued four yellow weather warnings across England and Wales with it predicting heavy downpours to accompany the powerful gusts.

 Large waves and debris thrashed onto sea fronts, coastal roads, and properties in the blustery conditions could lead to injuries and a “danger to life”, the Met Office warned.